tuyenshares/personal-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-A corporate lawyer turned data explorer and MSc student in applied neuroscience, I am passionate about research on behavioral science and ethics in artificial intelligence.
+A corporate lawyer turned data explorer and MSc student in applied neuroscience, I am passionate about looking at why we do things we do and advocating for ethics in data.

-Currently involved in a full-time programme learning data analytics, I am teaching myself Python, R and machine learning.
-You can find the repository of my projects [here](https://tuyenshares.github.io/) and some learning reflections about them [here](https://tuyenshares.com/tag/data/).
+I am currently teaching myself data analytics with Python and R as well as machine learning.
+You can find the repository of my data projects [here](https://tuyenshares.github.io/) and some learning reflections and miscellaneous thoughts [here](https://tuyenshares.com/tag/data/).

 In my spare time, I enjoy being in nature, walking and running, as well as in museums and galleries where I get inspired.
 A MBSR trained teacher, I also sometimes conduct mindfulness workshops.